brandon-gong/siliconnn/README.md

 reference implementation and siliconnn).
 See [here](#demos) for details on and example outputs for each demo.

+Nowhere will you see me say this project has any practical use cases; it's purely for educational/entertainment purposes :).
+Enjoy!

 ## Features
 - **CSV parsing**.
 You can load training data in through CSV files.
 There are some limitations; only numerical values are allowed, labels must be integers,